• 4,000 firms

 Advocacy

-BPO associations act as a voice for their industry, representing the interests of BPO companies to policymakers, government bodies, and other stakeholders.
+BPO associations act as a voice for their industry.
+So they represent BPO firms to policymakers, government bodies, and other stakeholders.
+In turn, they push for rules and policies that support the growth and sustainability of the BPO sector.

 Networking and collaboration